 Showing a duty of reasonable care requires you to provide evidence showing that your employer – the trucking company – had a legal obligation to make sure you were operating a safe vehicle.
 Your employer’s obligations include checking the truck’s tires, making sure it has periodical oil changes, and checking the braking system.
 Once you have established the legal duty of reasonable care, you can proceed to the second element in your claim.

 The breach of duty in your case can be shown by providing evidence showing that your employer failed to follow all of the required safety measures.
 The next element in your claim is called causation.
 Causation requires you to link your employer’s negligence with your accident and subsequent losses.
 You should be able to provide concrete evidence demonstrating the breach of duty and how it relates to your injuries.

 Finally, you should be able to demonstrate that you suffered due to the defendant’s negligence.
 You can provide evidence showing your medical expenses, lost wages, and pain and suffering.
 Once you have proven your case, the court may grant you compensation.

 Miami Personal Injury Attorney Offering Free Consultations in Florida

 If you or a loved one was injured in a truck accident, we can help.
 Many times, truck accidents are attributed to other drivers on the road.
 However, there are instances where your employer may have engaged in negligence.
 Under such circumstances, you may have the opportunity to file a claim outside of workers’ compensation.
-The Miami personal injury attorney at The Law Offices of Prosper Shaked can help with your situation.
+The Miami personal injury attorney at Prosper Shaked Accident Injury Attorneys PA can help with your situation.
 To learn more about all of our services in a free, confidential consultation, call our law offices today at (305) 694-2676.